StSchnell/Data-Center-Automation/README.md

 ## Emulation

 Emulations imitate the behavior of functions.
 VCF Automation offers, with the JavaScript runtime environment, a lot of classes, whose methods can be mocked-up on this way.
 This gives us the possibility to code and test Actions a bit more independently, without the direct use of an Orchestration environment.
-The mock-up classes here bases on the same JavaScript engine used in Aria Automation, the Mozilla Rhino engine, because some of their methods access Java classes directly.
+The mock-up classes here bases on the same JavaScript engine used in VCF Automation, the Mozilla Rhino engine, because some of their methods access Java classes directly.
 This ensures us a consistent basis for simulation and operation.

 ### System Class

 VCF Automation offers a system class, which contains a set of basic functions to offer standard processing methods for the most fundamental requirements.
-To use these methods outside of Aria Automation, a [library is available here to emulate the system class](https://github.com/StSchnell/Data-Center-Automation/blob/main/system.class.js).
+To use these methods outside of VCF Automation, a [library is available here to emulate the system class](https://github.com/StSchnell/Data-Center-Automation/blob/main/system.class.js).
 This **m**ock-**u**p of the **s**ystem **cl**ass called Muscle.

 To use this library in your code it is necessary to add `load("system.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ### Command Class

 VCF Automation offers a command class, to execute commands of the host operating system.
-To use these methods outside of Aria Automation, a [library is available here to emulate the command class](https://github.com/StSchnell/Data-Center-Automation/blob/main/command.class.js).
+To use these methods outside of VCF Automation, a [library is available here to emulate the command class](https://github.com/StSchnell/Data-Center-Automation/blob/main/command.class.js).

 To use this library in your code it is necessary to add `load("command.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ### File Classes

 VCF Automation offers a file, file reader and file writer class, to operate with and handle the access to text files.
-To use these methods outside of Aria Automation, a [library is available here to emulate the file classes](https://github.com/StSchnell/Data-Center-Automation/blob/main/file.class.js).
+To use these methods outside of VCF Automation, a [library is available here to emulate the file classes](https://github.com/StSchnell/Data-Center-Automation/blob/main/file.class.js).

 To use this library in your code it is necessary to add `load("file.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ### ByteBuffer Class

 VCF Automation offers a byte buffer class, this is a wrapper around a byte array and used for passing references to binary content.
-To use these methods outside of Aria Automation, a [library is available here to emulate the byte buffer class](https://github.com/StSchnell/Data-Center-Automation/blob/main/bytebuffer.class.js).
+To use these methods outside of VCF Automation, a [library is available here to emulate the byte buffer class](https://github.com/StSchnell/Data-Center-Automation/blob/main/bytebuffer.class.js).

 To use this library in your code it is necessary to add `load("bytebuffer.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ### MimeAttachment Class

 VCF Automation offers a mime attachment class, to describe mime attachments.
 The Multipurpose Internet Mail Extensions (MIME) is a standard that extends the format of messages to support text in character sets other than ASCII.
-To use these methods outside of Aria Automation, a [library is available here to emulate the mime attachment class](https://github.com/StSchnell/Data-Center-Automation/blob/main/mimeattachment.class.js).
+To use these methods outside of VCF Automation, a [library is available here to emulate the mime attachment class](https://github.com/StSchnell/Data-Center-Automation/blob/main/mimeattachment.class.js).

 To use this library in your code it is necessary to add `load("mimeattachment.class.js");` at the beginning of the program.
+After that, all functions can be used seamlessly.

+### URL Class

+VCF Automation offers an url class, to call HTTP requests.
+To use these methods outside of VCF Automation, a [library is available here to emulate the url class](https://github.com/StSchnell/Data-Center-Automation/blob/main/url.class.js).

+To use this library in your code it is necessary to add `load("url.class.js");` at the beginning of the program.
 After that, all functions can be used seamlessly.

 ## Libraries